braid-org/braidjs/antimatter/readme.md

 ---

 # json.create([init])
-create a new json object (or start with `init`, and add stuff to that).
+create a new `json` crdt object (or start with `init`, and add stuff to that).

 ``` js
 var json_instance = json.create()
 ```

 # json_instance.read()
-returns an instance of the json object represented by this json data-structure
+returns an instance of the `json` object represented by this json data-structure

 ``` js
 console.log(json_instance.read())
 ```

 # json_instance.generate_braid(versions)
-returns an array of `set` messages that each look like this: `{version, parents, patches, sort_keys}`, such that if we pass all these messages to an antimatter's `receive` method, we'll reconstruct the data in this json datastructure, assuming the recipient already has the given `versions` (which is represented as an object where each key is a version, and each value is `true`).
+returns an array of `set` messages that each look like this: `{version, parents, patches, sort_keys}`, such that if we pass all these messages to `antimatter.receive()`, we'll reconstruct the data in this `json` datastructure, assuming the recipient already has the given `versions` (which is represented as an object where each key is a version, and each value is `true`).

 ``` js
 json_instance.generate_braid({alice2: true, bob3: true})